-Outboard Engine Winterization/Maintenance
+Engine Winterization/Maintenance

-• Run engine.
+- Run engine.
 Pour approved fuel stabilizer/ conditioner in the fuel tank.
-Allow time for it to circulate through the fuel system.

-Change all engine fluids as referenced in the outboard engine manufacturer's owners manual.
-Contact a Regal dealer.

-• Check outboard engine hoses, clamps, and system wiring for loose connections, abrasion, and corrosion.

-• Spray all exterior parts with a rust preventative.

-• Perform maintenance as referenced in the outboard manufacturer's owners manual.
-Contact your Regal dealer.
+Allow time for it to circulate through the fuel system. - Change all engine fluids as referenced in the outboard engine manufacturer's owners manual.
+Contact a Regal dealer. - Check engine hoses, clamps, and system wiring for loose connections, abrasion, and corrosion. - Spray all exterior parts with a rust preventative. - Perform maintenance as referenced in the engine manufacturer's owners manual.
+Contact your Regal dealer. - Remove propeller.

-• Remove propeller.
 Refurbish as needed.

-Outboard Engine Care
+Engine Care

-• After cleaning use touch up paint on unit as needed.

-Apply coat of wax to outboard shroud and exterior parts.
+- After cleaning use touch up paint on unit as needed. - Apply coat of wax to engine drive.